Calibration and Correctness of Language Models for Code: Results

-Here we directly address RQ2 to see what conclusions we can draw from intrinsic measures.
-Without rescaling, total probability $p_{\text{total}}$ shows indications of calibration.
-With rescaling, there is a possible 10-20\% improvement over baseline rates and good calibration, but it is inconsistent as skill is poor for CodeGen2 on Function Synthesis.
-As discussed later in \sref{sec:exactVsTestPassing}, results may vary significantly for exact-match correctness.
+Without rescaling, total probability $p_{\text{total}}$ shows hints of calibration.
+With rescaling, there is a possible 10-20\% improvement over baseline rates and good calibration, but it is inconsistent as skill is poor for \textsc{CodeGen2} on Function Synthesis.